mmisfit/in-app-payments-server-quickstart/README.md

 # In-App Payments Server Quickstart
+THANKS SQUARE THIS IS EXACTLY WHAT I WAS LOOKING FOR!
 This is an example server with a single endpoint of `/chargeForCookie` for processing payments using Square.
 The server expects a `POST` request with a payload of `application/json` following the format:
 ```
 {